MoonBrew Review: Healthiest Sleep Shake or Waste of Money?

 MoonBrew is a powdered supplement used to support sleep.
 The brand describes their product line as "the best alternative to melatonin and sleeping pills," and it's the updated brand from the company behind NoonBrew (which was a tea for general health).

 But does MoonBrew contain ingredients proven to support optimal sleep?
 Are these ingredients effectively dosed?
-Does MoonBrew contain any unhealthy additives?
-And how do real users rate and describe the effects?
+Does MoonBrew contain any unhealthy ingredients?
+And is it better or worse than popular sleep supplements like melatonin?

 In this article we'll answer all of these questions and more, as we analyze the ingredients in MoonBrew to give our take on whether or not it's likely to be effective for improving sleep, and whether or not it's healthy.